 Python is a great language for young coders to learn.
 It is designed to be human friendly, allowing students to develop coding skills without some of the frustrations of more cumbersome languages.
 Python also has a huge number of use cases: data science, software, art, Artificial Intelligence, and more.

 You need no Python experience to work through this tutorial.
-But we recommend you have some experience with Scratch or another language.
+But we recommend you have some experience with Scratch coding or another language.
 If you'd like to jump right into learning even more, join our free Python coding class led live by an expert, and designed by professionals from Google and MIT.

-Getting started with the Python tutorial for kids
+Get started with the Python animation tutorial for kids

 To start this project, you’ll be using a template in Trinket.io.
 Trinket.io is an interactive development environment, or IDE for short.
 We use IDEs to code in Python (and other languages), and Trinket.io is especially useful in that we can use it to easily share code online.